jolene-lim/onemapsgapi/readme.md

           mode = "bus", max_dist = 300, n_itineraries = 2)
 ```

 - `compare_routes()` allows the calculation of total time and distance for a tibble of start and end points.
 Users input a tibble of start and end points (and potentially other variables) and the function returns a tibble with additional columns, `total_time` and `total_dist`.
+For large queries, allowing parallel iterations is recommended.

 ```{r}
 # example: return tibble named df